Chemosphere: Media and landmark designation

-Filming location

 The building was first used in a dramatic film as a futuristic residence in "The Duplicate Man", a 1964 episode of the ABC TV-program The Outer Limits, based on a science fiction story by American author Clifford D. Simak.
 Exterior scenes for the television episode were shot on location; a detailed sound stage set of the house's interior was built.
 The Chemosphere was also used in the 1984 film Body Double, directed by Brian De Palma and it directly inspired a house in the 2000 Charlie's Angels movie.
-In 1996 the Chemosphere was represented as Troy McClure's (played by Phil Hartman) fictional Springfield hilltop mansion in The Simpsons TV series.
+In 1996 the Chemosphere was represented as Troy McClure's (voiced by Phil Hartman) fictional Springfield hilltop mansion in The Simpsons TV series.
 It appears in the end credits of the 2015 Disney fantasy film, Tomorrowland, starring George Clooney.